Knotx/knotx-fragments/handler/README.md

   ...
 ]
 ```
-Please note that it is a list of subtasks, subgraphs, subtrees!
+Please note that `subtasks` is a list of nodes.

 Let's see the example:
 ```hocon